-- Common Settings Advanced Edition Package GCVs: This package includes the NOVLACOMSET-GCVs object, which contains two new GCVs used in permission assignment onboarding process.
-The new entitlement packages create these GCVs and the PermissionOnboarding job uses them. - User Application Provisioning Services URL GCV (UAProvURL) - User Application Provisioning Services Administrator GCV (UAProvAdmin)
+The Common Settings Advanced Edition package includes the NOVLACOMSET-GCVs object, which contains two new GCVs used in permission assignment onboarding process.

+- User Application Provisioning Services URL GCV (UAProvURL) - User Application Provisioning Services Administrator GCV (UAProvAdmin)

-For information about configuring the Common Settings GCVs, see "Configuring Common Settings GCVs" on page 102.
+The new entitlement packages create these GCVs which are used by the PermissionOnboarding job.
+For information about configuring the Common Settings GCVs, see "Configuring Common Settings GCVs" on page 111.
+For information about PermissionOnboarding job, see "PermissionOnboarding Job Object" on page 109.

-- Identity Manager Policy Objects
+Identity Manager Policy Objects

-- Identity Manager Job Object

-- PermissionOnboarding